zcox10/setup_machine/README.md

 and
 `docker run hello-world`

-# Done!
+# Install repo2docker
+repo2docker allows us to take any git repository, build a Docker image from that repository, and edit the repository while pushing the changes to GitHub.
+Install repo2docker with:
+`python3 -m pip install jupyter-repo2docker`
-Next, in this [repo](https://github.com/zcox10/template_ds_setup), we'll go over how to setup template data science projects that should be used for every repo using docker.
+Then, fork and clone this template data science [repo](https://github.com/zcox10/template_ds_setup).
+We'll go over how to setup template data science projects that should be used for every repo using docker.